Currently Documented Edition Signature and Seal Markings:

 Initial edition I publication of 83 was in October 1932 (or perhaps slightly later), and it was delivered in installment forty-two (of fifty).

 However, additional edition I printings may have continued until mid 1933.
+The copy illustrated above is typical of edition I.

 No edition II copies of 83 are currently known.